esheldon/wq/README.md

   by sourcing your startup script. e.g.

         wq sub -c "source ~/.bashrc; command"

   You can also just run a script that sets up your environment and runs the command.

-* If you don't want to submit a batch job in the background using -b, you can run the command "screen" and then run a command series that is followed by "exit".
-This will free up the slot when you finish.

-        wq sub -c screen
-        command1; command2; exit

 Getting Statistics For the Cluster and Queue
 --------------------------------------------